 BYRDIE: Tell us a little more about your MAC lipstick.
 How did you come up with this sick gray shade?

 But when they told me I was gonna get to do this [with MAC], I went to the art store right away.
 I bought a ton of paints and started mixing colors.
 I mixed like a metallic shade, one that was a little bit more green, one that was a little bit more brown.
 I based it on another MAC color that I really love called Stone.
+[Editor's note: This shade is no longer available.]
 And then there’s a metallic liner called Industrial that I really like.
-I kind of wanted to merge those two into some kind of lipstick.
-Like I said, I feel like it’s really, really androgynous.
+I wanted to merge those two into some lipstick.
+As I said, I feel like it’s really, really androgynous.
 I feel like a man could wear it, a woman could wear it, someone in between could wear it.

 And sending in that swatch board [to MAC] was like the scariest day of my life.
 I was like, “Please like one of these colors.
 Please like one of these colors!”
 And they came back immediately and said they really loved one, and we started getting into production.
 When I got the prototype, I was like crying.
 I couldn’t believe it.
 It said “Halsey” on the box.